-Kiln dried timber stacked infront of the treatment storage tanks.
+Kiln dried timber stacked prior to going into the treatment chamber

 Pressure gauge showing 12.4 bar reading

 The chamber is then pressurised.
 To put this into context mains water pressure is typically 3-4 bar, in the chamber we increase the pressure to at least 12.4 bar, approximately four times more than mains water pressure.